vineetbansal/ParFlowMultiRun/README.md

 ```

 **Run the example** \
-navigate to the *ParFlowMultiRun* directory then examples.
-Copy PFOnlyEX1 to a new folder.
-Move to the new folder, you'll see an already setup simple SCInput.txt file for *ParFlowMultiRun* and an Input folder with the example ParFlow Key Parameter File
+navigate to the *ParFlowMultiRun* directory then `examples/`.
+Copy `PFOnlyEX1/` folder to a new location and navigate to that new folder.
+Inside the example you'll see an already setup simple SCInput.txt file for *ParFlowMultiRun* and an Input folder with the example ParFlow Key Parameter File.
 Within this copied folder execute `python ParFlowMultiRunDirectory/runScripts/RunPFMultiRun.py`

 Inputs